WenchenLi/Hybrid/README.md

 Please add opencv to android studio according to [this] (http://stackoverflow.com/questions/27406303/opencv-in-android-studio), you can skip step 6 since jniLibs is already in the repo.

 The below part is for my own reference in the future: lambda * v  = c, where c is the speed of the light, lambda is the wavelength and v is the frequency of the lightwave.
 When sensor capture the image,it capture the complicated waves distribution of that moment through aperture.
-It's a discrete approximation of the natural light given the light.
+It's a discrete approximation of the natural light given the [Wave–particle duality}(https://en.wikipedia.org/wiki/Flicker_fusion_threshold) of light.

 We have high pass filter and low pass filter to filter the image to high frequency part and low frequency part. in 2d, Gaussian filter is a good example of low pass filter, all the energy concentrate at the low frequency domain.
 ![low frequncy filter](https://www.clear.rice.edu/elec301/Projects01/image_filt/matlab/lpf_mesh.gif).

 The opposite of Gaussian filter make an example of high frequncy filter like this one.![high frequncy filter](http://cs.brown.edu/courses/cs143/results/proj1/zyp/images/high.png)

+I remember from the lecture James mention natural light is more in low frequency domain.